GameServerManagers/LinuxGSM-Docs/SteamCMD-Login.md

 SteamCMD requires a login to use its services.

+It is recommended that you [create a new Steam username](https://store.steampowered.com/login/) just for the server.

 ## Anonymous Login

 The majority of game servers though SteamCMD are freely available to download.
 These servers can be accessed by logging in to SteamCMD as _anonymous_.